 HELPING LOCAL GOVERNMENTS, SMALL BUSINESSES, NON-PROFITS, SENIORS AND WORKING FAMILIES

 As the State continues to dig out of the recession, Controller Chiang understands the challenges facing local governments, businesses and families.
-His California Strong program has sponsored almost 90 free seminars attended by more than 7,000 local officials, small business owners and non-profit providers looking for the tools and guidance they need to protect their funds while complying with state business and tax laws and regulations.
+His California Strong program has sponsored more than 100 free seminars attended by more than 7,000 local officials, small business owners and non-profit providers looking for the tools and guidance they need to protect their funds while complying with state business and tax laws and regulations.
 To ensure working families and seniors get all tax credits they have earned, the Controller’s staff has coordinated volunteer efforts to assist 6,400 low- and moderate-income families and individuals with their income tax filing preparation, helping them qualify for $8.5 million in refunds and tax credits.
 Read more.

 SAVING TAXPAYER DOLLARS THROUGH BETTER HEALTH

 As health care costs continue to spiral, the Controller is leading the effort to make prevention and disease management a top priority of CalPERS.
 Helping state employees stay healthy and manage chronic conditions are the most effective ways to lower CalPERS' and the state's health care costs.
 Read more.